jrhun/TeensyEngine/README.md

 ## Software
 The software include a basic emulator that runs the same UI and pattern software using Openframeworks to display the LEDs.

-I've tried to organise the UI controls into roughly similar pages.

 <details open>
   <summary>Videos of the controller</summary>